Tools And Setup

 What you want to do Command

-Quick one-shot question or task co "your prompt"
+Copilot one-shot (backup) co "your prompt"

-Sustained interactive session ico
+Copilot interactive session (backup) ico

 Authenticate (one-time):